dylndreams/FLUIDBOI./README.md

-# FLUIDBOI.
+# PROJ:VIGILANTE.
-FLUIDBOI. is a framework that has the absolute basics for a platformer.
-For 2D, it uses the engine, ANTIRUINS (by lerabot) which is for the Dreamcast. <br />
+This is just me uploading the framework For 3D, it uses the engine, ANTIRUINS (by lerabot) which is for the Dreamcast. <br />
-For 3D, you might have to wait a little. <br />
+BUt it might take a while since ANTIRUINS doesn't intend 3D <br />

-The current demo includes:
-- [x] Movement
-- [ ] Gravity
-- [ ] Simple Collision Detection
-- [ ] Momentum
-- [ ] Camera System

-The 3D demo will plan to have:
+The demo will plan to have:
 - [ ] Movement
 - [ ] Gravity
 - [ ] Collision